3 Things to Check Before You Give Up on Getting Your Message Out

 Who do you actually want to buy your product, or use your service?
 Is it your friend Sarah, your brother John or the bank manager Fiona?
 Without knowing who the ideal client is, your next steps will be impossible.

 Only by knowing who it is you want to help, can you understand the best way to communicate with them – and until you do that, you won’t get your message across.
+(If you want more help with this, check out my blog The truth about why it’s important to focus on your reader.)

 2. Find out where they are